Frequently Asked Questions

 You will be able to determine the status of your application materials on your MyBU portal.
 Please allow up to two weeks for processing from the date your materials arrive at BU.
 Please do not send multiple copies of your materials, as this will cause processing delays.

 What do I do if I haven’t heard from BU?

 Boston University will contact you primarily through email and via messages on your MyBU portal.
 If you haven’t received any information from us you may want to check the following:

 - You have provided our office with your correct email address.
-You can verify this by reviewing your saved application on the Common Application website or by contacting our office at firstname.lastname@example.org or 617-353-2300.
+You can verify this by reviewing your saved application on the Common Application or Coalition for College websites or by contacting our office at firstname.lastname@example.org or 617-353-2300.

 - Your spam filters are not sending email from BU Admissions (email@example.com or firstname.lastname@example.org) to spam folders or the trash.

 - You have submitted your passport on time.

 When will I receive my admission decision and how?

 BU will send you an email when a decision is posted on the MyBU portal.
 Decisions are posted as follows: